 Use the point of your pencil to poke a hole in the center of your paper plate.
 Try not to make the hole any bigger than it needs to be.
 Having a snug fit will help keep the pencil stable.

-The plate should be upside down, with the pencil poking through so the eraser end can rest flat on the ground beneath the plate.
+Turn the plate upside down, with the pencil poking through so the eraser end can rest flat on the ground beneath the plate.

-Use a bit of tape to secure the pencil with the pointed end standing up.
+Use a bit of tape to secure the pencil to the plate with the pointed end standing up.
 For best results you want your pencil to be straight up and down (perpendicular to the paper plate).

-Check the clock.
-A few minutes before the clock strikes the next hour, take your materials outside and place your plate in a flate area that gets plenty of sunshine.
-(This will allow you to start marking the hours on your sundial right away.)
+A few minutes before the clock strikes the next hour, take your materials outside and place your plate in a flat area that gets plenty of sunshine.
+This will allow you to start marking the hours on your sundial right away.